- Home

 Inside the ATM Cave

-We leave Placencia at 05:30 am to meet the specialist guide in Teakettle village.
-The guide will then drive you to Tapir Mountain Nature Reserve.
+We leave Placencia at 05:30 am to meet the specialist guide in Teakettle village who will drive you to Tapir Mountain Nature Reserve.
 The Belize Tourism Board has granted licenses to a small group of agents to conduct tours here.
-In fact, this balances the cave’s protection against tourist revenue.
+This balances the cave’s protection against tourist revenue.
 The Splash driver will wait for you in Teakettle.
-Furthermore, expect to return to Placencia at around 7:00 pm.
+Expect to be back in Placencia at around 7:00 pm.

-Wear sturdy shoes suitable for walking in water.
-Additionally, bring a change of clothes for the drive back from the park entrance.
-Bring insect repellent.
+Wear sturdy shoes suitable for walking in water, bring a change of clothes for the drive back and bring insect repellent.
 WEAR SOCKS — THEY ARE MANDATORY FOR PRESERVATION REASONS.
 CAMERAS ARE NOT ALLOWED.
 ONLY THE GUIDE WILL CARRY A DRY BAG INTO THE CAVE.

 Fitness level required: Moderate.
 You must be able to swim short distances.
 Moreover, agility is needed to clamber up, down, and around rocks and obstacles.